zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 Test Agent service (all daemons of both services if there are more than one of each).

-Now you can start a batch with:
+Now you can start a batch -- using the same batch file as above -- with:

 ```
 $ zmb add_batch_job --profile batch --username myuser --api-key mykey --file batchfile | jq